mbaek/ros2-tutorial-urdf/notes/section06.md

 ### Launch File to Start Robot in Gazebo

 Create a single launch file to spawn the robot in Gazebo instead of running multiple commands in the terminal.
-With this launch file, you will run `robot_state_publisher`, launch Gazebo, spawn the robot, and also start RViz with desired display configuration setting.
+With this launch file, you will publish the robot state, launch Gazebo, spawn the robot in Gazebo, and also start RViz with desired display configuration setting.

 First create a new package named `my_robot_bringup`.
 Note that the name 'ROBOT_NAME_bringup' is the preferred naming convention for ROS packages responsible for bringing up a robot.